 Let’s take a closer look at the Bonavita 8-Cup Carafe Coffee Brewer.
-One of the features that was mentioned to me about the Bonavita drip coffee maker was the fact that the thermal carafe never burns the coffee and is excellent at keeping the brewed coffee extremely hot from breakfast all the way through to late afternoon.
-This makes it a great option for small offices or for those of you who love a constant coffee fix throughout the day.
+One of the features that were mentioned to me about the Bonavita drip coffee maker was the fact that the thermal carafe never burns the coffee and is excellent at keeping the brewed coffee scalding hot from breakfast all the way through to late afternoon.
+This makes it a great option for small offices or for those of you who love a regular coffee fix throughout the day.

-Unlike the above Brew Central that use classic cone shaped filters, the Bonavita drip coffee maker uses a flat-bottomed filter basket (like this one).
-This larger basket supposedly allows for a better saturation of the ground coffee, which ultimately should lead to a better tasting brew.
-One of the downsides with the Bonavita 8-Cup Carafe Coffee Brewer is the fact that the water reservoir cannot be removed, this shouldn’t become an issue but if you ever need to give it a good clean you may struggle.
+Unlike the above Brew Central that use classic cone-shaped filters, the Bonavita drip coffee maker uses a flat-bottomed filter basket like this one.
+This larger basket supposedly allows for better saturation of the ground coffee, which ultimately should lead to a better tasting brew.
+One of the downsides with the Bonavita 8-Cup Carafe Coffee Brewer is the fact that the water reservoir cannot be removed, this shouldn’t become an issue, but if you ever need to give it a good clean, you may struggle.

 BUNN Velocity Brew Home Coffee Brewer (GRB)

-The BUNN drip coffee maker is super easy to use, simply flick as switch, go and grab your milk and a cup and before you get back you’ll have a carafe full of strong tasting coffee waiting for you.
+The BUNN drip coffee maker is super easy to use, simply flick a switch, grab your milk and a cup and before you get back you’ll have a carafe full of strong tasting coffee waiting for you.
 I’m not lying to you when I say this BUNN only takes 3 minutes to make a full brew (it really does).

 The BUNN GRB Velocity Brew 10-cup home coffee brewer also uses paper or a permanent basket type of filter.
-It does come supplied with a general permanent filter but If you want swap that out and to use a better Gold tone filter, I have found that many of the generic ones will not fit so make sure you buy the right one such as this BUNN GoldTone filter.
+It does come supplied with a general purpose permanent filter, but I recommend that you swap that out and use a better quality Gold tone filter.
+I have found that many of the generic ones will not fit so make sure you buy the right one for this machine such as this GoldTone filter.

-With the BUNN you can effortlessly brew from 4 to 10 cups, and like I said it really only take 3 minutes.
-Just like the above drip coffee makers the BUNN uses a spray head system to evenly coat the coffee grounds for better tasting final brew.
+With the BUNN you can effortlessly brew 4 cups of coffee up to 10 cups, and like I said it really only take 3 minutes.
+Just like the above drip coffee makers, the BUNN uses a spray head system to evenly coat the coffee grounds for better tasting final brew.
 Some other notable features include; a durable glass carafe, a porcelain-coated warming plate (with an on/off light), and a stainless steel internal hot water tank (not plastic).

 Zojirushi Fresh Brew Plus Coffee Maker (EC-YSC100)

 Firstly, the water reservoir can be removed, unlike the fixed tank in the Bonavita drip coffee maker.
-This makes it a lot easier for deep cleaning and filling up with water a lot easier (plus it has a nice built-in handle).
+This makes it a lot easier for deep cleaning and filling up with water a lot easier (plus it has an excellent built-in handle).
 The thermal carafe keeps the coffee hot for hours, even without the heating plate the coffee is piping hot due to the 10-cup thermos carafe.

-For a fairly “new boy” on the block it seems like the Zojirushi Fresh Brew Plus thermal carafe coffee maker is doing a great job and is coming out on top in many other best drip coffee maker reviews, however only time will tell if its performance can keep up with the above Bonavita.
+For a somewhat “new boy” on the block it seems like the Zojirushi Fresh Brew Plus thermal carafe coffee maker is doing a great job and is coming out on top in many other best automatic coffee maker reviews, however, only time will tell if its performance can keep up with the above Bonavita.